yellobyte/ESP32-DevBoards-Getting-Started/README.md

 ### :heavy_exclamation_mark: Application notes

  Freshly released boards with special features are only fully supported by the ESP32 development framework after being added to the official ESP32 board list.
 Sometimes this takes weeks/month or (rarely) does not happen at all.
-If you want to use such board you will have to wait for a new release of the ESP32 development platform & framework or select another, already known board from the list, which is similar in funktion & to your new board.
+If you want to use such board you will have to wait for a new release of the ESP32 development platform & framework or select another, already known board from the list which is similar in features to your new board.

  Just as an example:
  At the time of this writing Lilygo's new ESP32-S3-1.9inch-Display-DevBoard with 16MB Flash & 8MB PSRAM has not been added to the ESP32-framework's (v2.0.5) boardlist.